 Lake Achensee is surrounded by two mountain ranges, whose appearances are unique in themselves.
 The Rofan and Karwendel mountains boast 500 kilometres of marked and well maintained hiking trails, providing the best conditions to enjoy an unforgettable hiking holiday.

 Breathtaking natural landscape

 The region provides its guests with 500 kilometres of well maintained and signposted hiking trails.
-The offer ranges from easy, flat trails, such as into the Karwendel valleys from Pertisau, to leisurely ‘family tours’, right the way through to challenging routes including ‘conquering the peaks’.
+The offer ranges from easy, flat trails, such as into the Karwendel valleys from Pertisau, to leisurely ‘family tours’, to challenging routes including ‘conquering the peaks’.
 The Rofan cable car and Karwendel cable car can be used to cover the first climbs and are perfect ‘ascent aids’, making it possible for you to enjoy an easy-going mountain adventure, without great exertion.

 ‘Quality hiking is on offer at Lake Achensee.
 The region has for many years been awarded with the Tirolean Seal of Quality for the high standard of the hiking paths.’

 Tours in the Karwendel mountains provide special summit adventures, such as the 2457 metre Sonnjoch, from which you get a breathtaking panoramic view across the region, and the Montscheinspitze at 2106 metres, which requires a great deal of surefootedness to climb.
 There are countless opportunities to enjoy leisurely, less demanding Alpine hikes which are on no account inferior, thanks to the panoramic views.
 Some of these alpine lodges are serviced and genuine Tirolean hospitality awaits you, accompanied by traditional tasty home-cooked food.